-Health Care is one of the fastest growing career fields in the United States.
-The ROC Medical Assistant course is a one year program designed to teach students medical terminology, ethics, and the communication skills necessary to be successful employees in doctors’ offices and clinics.
+Health Care is one of the fastest-growing career fields in the United States.
+The CTEC Medical Assistant course is a one-year program designed to teach students medical terminology, ethics, and the communication skills necessary to be a successful entry-level employee in doctors’ offices and clinics.
 After initial classroom training, students also serve an internship at local medical offices.